gdewael/gdewael.github.io/content/blog/travelmapping.md

 ```

-To add a new trail, I just create a new entry in the *metadata.json* file, along with adding an image and gpx file.
+To add a new trail, I just push a new entry in the *metadata.json* file, along with adding an image and gpx file, to GitHub.
 Upon doing so, the workflow triggers, automatically updating the map and the site along with it.

 I will be hosting a stand-alone page of the map [here](../../map).